aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ## Installation Steps

-There are 2 ways to install this extension.
+There are two options, outlined below, for installing this extension.
+We also provide a way for mointoring user profiles to ensure extension is installed.

-### Automatic Installation on JupyterLab start-up
+### Option #1: Automatic Installation on JupyterLab start-up

-Use this method if you have **IAM authentication (*not* SSO)** for all users in your SageMaker Studio domain.
+Use this option if you have **IAM authentication (*not* SSO)** for all users in your SageMaker Studio domain.
+This option will be ideal if you are administering large number of users.
 Follow the [README](auto-installer/README.md) in the auto-installer folder.

-### Manual Installation
+### Option #2: Manual Installation

+Use this option if you have fewer users and can administer manually.

 1. Open a Terminal session in your Sagemaker Studio's Jupyter Server.
 (You can do this by clicking File > New > Terminal)